Call-for-Code/Prometeo-Pyrrha/SETUP.md

 ## Pre-requisites

-This project, at least the part of the board, has been developed with Arudino, so you will need the IDE if you want to use our example, you can get it here (https://www.arduino.cc/en/main/software).
+This project, at least the hardware portion, has been developed with Arduino, so you will need the IDE if you want to use our example, you can get it here (https://www.arduino.cc/en/main/software).

-Once it’s installed the Arudino IDE, you should install third party libraries for the ESP32 board (the one that we use).
+Once the Arudino IDE is installed, you should install third party libraries for the ESP32 board (the specific one that we use).

 In order to do that, you should add this repository as follows.
 Go to preferences, then add on the field “Additional Boards Manager URLs” this URL `https://dl.espressif.com/dl/package_esp32_index.json`, if you already have some other repositories, separate them with a comma.

-Next thing to do, is add our board.
+Next thing to do is add our board to the IDE.
 We need to click on Tools Menu, then on Board section, click on “Boards Manager”.
 We will search `esp32` and install the board called “esp32 by Espressif Systems” (at the moment of writing this manual, the selected version is 1.0.4).

-The last thing before getting to the real work is install the libraries used by our project, we use libraries for the temperature sensor, for forming a JSON in order to send the data to the IBM IoT Cloud, we will need to install the following libraries.
+The last thing before getting to the real work is install the libraries used by our project.
+These include code for the temperature sensor and for forming a JSON document in order to send the data to the IBM Watson IoT Cloud.

 We go to Sketch menu, then we will select “Include library” and finally “Manage Libraries”, then we will search and install the following libraries